 Mirroring cultural and spiritual practices, Nepali cuisine is a vibrant blend of Indian and Tibetan-Chinese influences.
 Full-flavoured curries (without the Indian spice), succulent dumplings, and a host of potato-based snacks you can’t stop eating.
 These are merely an introduction to this colourful cuisine.
 Pokhara is full to the brim with options.

-Mo2’s Delights is the spot to go for momo’s – the Nepali version of Chinese dumpling.
-They are a delicious comfort food you have to try.
-Try all four styles of momo’s here: pan-fried, deep-fried, swimming in soup, and steamed.
-Located right in the heart of lakeside drive, you’ll return here a couple of times.
+Mo2’s Delights is THE spot for momos – the Nepali version of Chinese dumplings.
+They are delicious comfort food you have to try.
+Try all four styles of momos here: pan-fried, deep-fried, swimming in soup, and steamed.
+Located right in the heart of Lakeside Drive, you’ll return here a couple of times.

 4. Watch an Outdoor Movie at the Movie Garden